Deepdwn/docs/content/changelog/version-0-31-0/index.md

 Files with the tag `template` will no longer appear in other tags and categories when filtering.
 They'll still be visible when the template tag filter has been selected, or when no filters are selected.

-A small icon has been added tothe file list to help distinguish them from normal files.
+A small icon has been added to the file list to help distinguish them from normal files.

 ## Tweaks